mlhalbert/Random-Meal-Finder-UofM/README.md

 ![closed issue](https://img.shields.io/github/issues-closed-raw/mlhalbert/Random-Meal-Finder-UofM)

 ## Description
 Random-Meal-Finder-UofM is a simple recipe finder application that allows you to search for a specific kind of recipe or allow the Chaos dinner button to choose for you!
+It also features a Random Fact section that will return an interesting fact about your search!
 This app will run in the browser and feature dynamically updated HTML and CSS powered by Tailwind CSS.

 ## Installation
 To view the project in your browser: